fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

   sops.vault-token: <BASE64>
 ```

+## Working with Kustomizations

-## Recommended settings
+### Recommended settings

 When deploying applications to production environments, it is recommended
-to configure the following fields, while adjusting them to your desires for responsiveness:
+to configure the following fields, while adjusting them to your desires for
+responsiveness:

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1